PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * send email notification to site contact in addition to cloud contact
   * use schedconfig.DN for privilege check in addition to cloudconfig
   * ptest for analy tests
   * use SARA-MATRIX for all T1 sources